1975 Revisited, part 2

 This is part two of several.
 Find part one here.

-Once I got it uploaded I spent some time tagging each individual in the photo, listing their name and hometown.
-Thankfully, I had my copy of The Keel with all of our individual photos to help me place the names with the faces.
+Once I uploaded it, I spent some time tagging each individual in the photo, listing their name and hometown.
+Thankfully, I had my copy of The Keel with all our individual photos to help me place the names with the faces.
 Still, it wasn't as easy as I thought it would be.
 Click here to see the final product.
 Place your cursor within the photo to see the detail I'm referring to.

 To be continued...